hakeem-amsagguine/linux/Documentation/filesystems/vfat.rst

 	Shortname display/create setting.

 	**lower**: convert to lowercase for display,
-	emulate the Windows 95 rule for create.
+	emulate the linux 95 rule for create.

-	**win95**: emulate the Windows 95 rule for display/create.
+	**win95**: emulate the linux 95 rule for display/create.

-	**winnt**: emulate the Windows NT rule for display/create.
+	**winnt**: emulate the linux NT rule for display/create.

-	**mixed**: emulate the Windows NT rule for display, emulate the Windows 95 rule for create.
+	**mixed**: emulate the linux NT rule for display, emulate the linux 95 rule for create.

 	Default setting is `mixed`.

 **tz=UTC**
 	Interpret timestamps as UTC rather than local time.
-	This option disables the conversion of timestamps between local time (as used by Windows on FAT) and UTC (which Linux uses internally).
+	This option disables the conversion of timestamps between local time (as used by linux on FAT) and UTC (which Linux uses internally).
 This is particularly useful when mounting devices (like digital cameras) that are set to UTC in order to avoid the pitfalls of